22501 Michigan Ave., Dearborn; 313-561-1000; Open 8 a.m.-9 p.m.

 22 E. Cross St., Ypsilanti; 734-829-9112; 9 a.m.-5 p.m.

-Get to this Ann Arbor shop early is you’re looking for RSD exclusives — they do not offer holds on records and sales are first come first serve.
-Exclusive releases are limited to one per person.
+Get to this Ann Arbor shop early if you’re looking for RSD exclusives — they do not offer holds on records and sales are first

 Weirdsville will reward early bird customers with free coffee, donuts, and Record Store Day promo bags for the first 15 people in line.
 All used vinyl, CDs, cassettes, and DVDs will be marked down by 20 percent.
 Live performances by Those Hounds, Emily Rose, Bogart, and Friends of Dennis Wilson are scheduled throughout the day.